-According to a survey by British Social Attitudes, over 2.7 million people aged 18+ are riding a bike once a week with 1.9 million people riding every day, or nearly every day!
+According to a 2018 survey by British Social Attitudes in, over 2.7 million people aged 18+ are riding a bike once a week with 1.9 million people riding every day, or nearly every day!
 The UK has also seen the rise of the MAMIL (Middle Aged Man In Lycra), with more and more people taking to decathlons, triathlons and generals cycling groups.
 This means there are lot of us taking to the two-wheeled method of transport rather than driving a car, or using public transport.
 Although it’s great to see that more people are choosing the healthier option, cycling does come with its risks and the big question is… should I have insurance for my bike?
 In this article we highlight the risks, costs and reasons you may want to consider getting covered when cycling on the roads.

 What preparations can I make?